La Veneno: Media coverage

 On 3 October 2016, she released a memoir titled ¡Digo!
 Ni puta ni santa.
 Las memorias de La Veneno co-written by journalist Valeria Vegas.
+Shortly after its release, fans of La Veneno gathered at the Safari Disco Club in Barcelona for a presentation of the book.
+The memoir was also quick to sell out after its release.

 Death

-On November 5th 2016, Cristina had been found semi-conscious in her house, covered with bruises and with a deep wound to the head, which caused a traumatic brain injury.
+On 5 November 2016, Cristina was found semi-conscious in her house, covered with bruises on her head, legs, and feet, and with a deep wound to the head, which caused a traumatic brain injury.
 She was found there by her boyfriend, and there were bloodstains in her bathroom.
+According to her relatives, La Veneno’s injuries resulted from taking a fall in her bathtub.
 She was taken by ambulance to the Hospital Universitario La Paz, where she was placed in an induced coma as a preventative measure.
+Additionally, she was suffering from severe cerebral edema, which causes swelling of the brain, and had to be sent into emergency surgery to operate on her skull and prevent further brain damage.
 She remained in intensive care.
-Cristina died four days later, on 9 November 2016.
-She had apparently taken a very large dose of Xanax tablets and alcohol.
-A second post mortem reached the same verdict.
+Cristina died four days later on 9 November 2016 after suffering from multiple organ failure.
+She apparently had taken a very large dose of Xanax tablets and alcohol.
+A second post mortem reached the same verdict but the coroner reported that Cristina had fallen down the stairs rather than in her bathtub.

-While she was hospitalised in the ICU, people close to La Veneno speculated that the incident was not accidental, because she received death threats after the publication of her autobiography, which talked about affairs she had with powerful people.
+While she was hospitalized in the intensive care unit, people close to La Veneno speculated that the incident was not accidental, because she received death threats after the publication of her autobiography, which talked about affairs she had with powerful people.
 Her ashes were scattered half in the Parque del Oeste, and half in her hometown of Adra.

 In April 2019, a plaque was unveiled to honour her in the Parque del Oeste.
 A week later, the plaque was stolen.
-In October 2020, the City Council of Madrid announced that the plaque would be replaced after many popular petitions were submitted.
-It was placed on 4 December.
+Fans turned the site of the stolen plaque into a shrine made up of letters and photos to honor La Veneno's legacy.
+In October 2020, the City Council of Madrid announced that the plaque would be replaced after many popular petitions were submitted, and they did so on December 4 of that same year.
+The plaque can be found between Francisco y Jacinto Alcántara Street and Paseo de Camoens by the fountain of architect Juan de Villanueva.